 What is your biggest success and biggest mistake?

-The biggest mistake has been not having a more well-defined niche as I think those blogs that have one tend to have a lot more success than general interest blogs in a genre.
+The biggest mistake has been not having a more well-defined niche as I think those sites that have one tend to have a lot more success than general interest sites in a genre.